It takes few weeks to establish your milk supply.

-You need to express 8 to 10 times in 24 hours for the first few weeks to reach this level.
+You need to massage and express for the first few weeks to reach this level (700mls to 900mls).
+Do this 8 to 10 times in 24 hours.

 It can help to keep a log of the amount of milk you express every day so you notice any changes.
 There are also free apps that can help you keep track.